pylayers/pylayers/doc/index.rst

 We warmly encourage all new user to contribute new suggestions, algorithms, models and other improvements back to the project

-**Just fork it !** on your github account and get in touch on the mailing list if you get some interest or seek for applications.
+**Just fork it !** on your github account and get in touch on the mailing list if you get some interest or see practical applications.